b1ack0p/pixflat-xfce-theme/README.md

 #Setting theme and icons in XFCE:
-- Settings Manager > Appearance > Style > Pix or PiXflat
+- Settings Manager > Appearance > Style > choose one of PiXflat theme
 - Settings Manager > Appearance > Icons > PiXflat icons
 - Settings Manager > Appearance > Font > Default font > PibotoLt Regular 10
-- Settings Manager > Window Manager > choose Pix or PiXflat for xfwm4 window theme and change Font to PibotoLT Regular
+- Settings Manager > Window Manager > choose one of PiXflat for xfwm4 window theme and change Font to PibotoLT Regular
 - Settings Manager > Window Manager Tweaks > Compositor > disable "Show shadows under dock windows/regular windows/popup windows/
 - Settings Manager > Mouse and Touchpad > Theme > choose PiXflat (I combined default PiXflat cursor icons with https://store.kde.org/p/1416041/)

+(*Please note that "PiX" theme is buggy - needs fixing.)

 - to use regular icons instead of symbolic icons as status icons on XFCE panel (this is necessary to get correct colored icons for the status icons such as battery/volume/notification icons otherwise they will appear black and broken) edit or create "gtk.css" in your /home/user/.config/gtk3/gtk.css and add this line ".xfce4-panel image { -gtk-icon-style: regular; }" or copy .css file from /icons/gtk3 to /home/user/.config/gtk3/ folder

 you may want to run "sudo gtk-update-icon-cache /usr/share/icons/PiXflat" after selecting icon theme. if you make any change on icon theme run the same command to refresh system.